How to survive a voyage to America in the 17th century

 100-200 grams salt pork

-250 grams cereal grain (oats and barley)
+250 grams of cereal grain (oats and barley)

 50-100 grams hard cheese

 Even though they had the money to buy as much food as they needed, the captain made money from ticket sales, and the more people on board the more money he’d make.
-This meant that space for everyone was limit and so was hand luggage, leading to the wealthy having to pick and choose their food instead of stocking up on large amounts of everything.
+This meant that space for everyone was limited and so was hand luggage, leading to the wealthy having to pick and choose their food instead of stocking up on large amounts of everything.

 Crew daily ration: